 The re-use of facilities may provide more cost-effective solutions.
 In Denmark, Ineos is working on CO2 storage in the Nini West field, which is at the final tail end of production, however without a final investment decision to date.
 The project is known as Project Greensand and is financially backed both by the government and consortium of international companies and research institutes.

-Carbon storage for improved oil & gas recovery
+Carbon storage for enhanced oil & gas recovery (EOR)

-An economic game changer can be found if we allow Improved Oil Recovery (IOR) as a part of the CO2 storage project.
+An economic game changer can be found if we allow Enhanced Oil Recovery (EOR) as a part of the CO2 storage project.
 The use of CO2 for displacing oil will increase recovery by 7% as a rule, representing a very good economic return.

 Norwegian Petroleum Directorate and Operators on the Norwegian Continental Shelf have been very successful in increased recovery, gaining record breaking results – positive when considering resource utilization where an IOR Award is presented to the best company every year.
 However, maybe this should be reconsidered when 95% or more is water coming out of the production wells – something which is common.